prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/02 dns-forward-reverse-zones.md

 ## Reverse Lookup Zones

 - A reverse lookup zone does the opposite of a forward zone.
 It resolves IP addresses back to host names.
-Reverse DNS is not required for Active Directory authentication, but it provides useful functionality and improves troubleshooting.
+Reverse DNS is not required for AD authentication, but it provides useful functionality and improves troubleshooting.

 - When diagnosing network problems, reverse lookups help confirm that the DNS server understands both the host name and the IP address.
 Some services also rely on reverse lookups for logging or validation.
 Having a reverse zone makes the environment more complete.